anegrin/GiuliaTFT/README.md

 # Right-Hand Drive models

-In [consts.h](includes/consts.h) I do `#define GT_ROTATION 3` because the TFT display is meant to be used in vertical and this rotation setting gives good visibility in landscape mode as I keep the device under AC controls; if you're driving a right-hand drive model you might wanna change this to `1`.
+In [consts.h](includes/consts.h) I do `#define GT_ROTATION 3` because the TFT display is meant to be used in portrait mode and this rotation setting gives good visibility in landscape mode as I keep the device under AC controls using a smartphone holder; if you're driving a right-hand drive model you might wanna change this to `1`.

 # License